alpha-nero1/Fluently.App/README.md

 - Integrate sets data with the app [✅]
 - When content is enriched, the dictionary as a whole updates. [✅]

+## If you find fluentlyapp is not being picked up by git:
 ```
 npx react-native-clean-project
 git rm --cached fluentlyapp